CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description with excellent trigger term coverage and clear completeness, explicitly stating both what the skill does and when to use it, including helpful exclusion criteria.
-The main weakness is that the 'what' portion could be more specific about concrete actions beyond high-level phrases like 'scale with user-generated content.'
-The explicit 'Do NOT use' clause is a valuable addition for disambiguation.
+This is a strong skill description with excellent trigger term coverage and clear completeness, explicitly stating both what the skill does and when to use it.
+The main weakness is that the 'what' portion could be more specific about concrete actions rather than high-level capabilities.
+The explicit exclusion clause is a nice touch that further reduces conflict risk.

 Suggestions